nikomatsakis/rust-latam-2019/content/index.md

 ???

-Since then, we've made a lot of progress, but many of us are still wearing a lot of hats.
-It might be more like this.
+- Since then, we've made a lot of progress.
+- We've got more teams.
+- But many of us are still doing too much -- even if we've found ways to balance it.

-But the nature of the game now is different.
-We're not a startup -- our goal is not to show that Rust **can** work. **Now we have to prove we can handle the details.**
+- Not a startup anymore.
+We showed that Rust can work, and that you could design it in an open way. **Now we have to prove we can handle the details.**

-Thing is, there are a lot of details, and it's going to take a long time, so we've got to be organizing for the long haul.
+- Thing is, there are a lot of details, and it's going to take a long time, so we've got to be organizing for the long haul.

 ---